lbelzile/experimental-F21/content/evaluations/01-problem-set.markdown

 -   `quota`: binary indicator of treatment, unity if there is a quota and zero otherwise
 -   `under25`: binary indicator, equal to unity if the respondant age is less than or equal to 25 years.

-1. Use RStudio on your computer[Follow these instructions to get started!](/resource/install/)) to create a new RStudio Project.
-Refer to the [example page you read in Task 1 for instructions](/example/rstudio-tidyverse/#part-3-rstudio-projects)
+1. Use RStudio on your computer to create a new RStudio Project.

 2. Create a folder named “data” in the project folder you just made.